Kinciorska/fastapi_user_form/README.md

-# Flask User Form App
+# FastAPI User Form App

 This application is created to save user information in FlastAPI using both synchronous and asynchronous requests using celery + rabbitmq.